Ultimate Guide to Cloth Nappies

 About 3.75 million disposable nappies are used across Australia and New Zealand every single day!
 More than 92% of those end up in landfill and it takes between 200 and 500 years for a disposable nappy to decompose.
 Just let all that sink in for a minute!

 There’s a lot of debate over whether disposables or cloth are the most eco friendly and sustainable nappies.
-Here at Hello Natural Living, we like to look at the “cradle to grave” impact of a product.
+Here at Hello Charlie, we like to look at the “cradle to grave” impact of a product.

 Generally, it’s been found that reusable nappies are more eco friendly over their entire life, but there are a lot of factors that affect this.